-The Stanley Parable offers a meta-fictional interactive adventure that will mess with your mind as it takes you through a serious of increasingly strange and wonderful events.
+The Stanley Parable offers a meta-fictional interactive adventure that will mess with your mind as it takes you through a series of increasingly strange and wonderful events.
 While the game lacks traditional video game gameplay it more than makes up for with mind messing narration that will have you guessing video games and even your own existence in the real world.

 First born in 2011 as a free Half Life 2 modification this self reflecting experience saw a full release in 2013 which in turn added a number of new scenarios and paths amongst general game improvements.
 In 2022 an expanded version known as The Stanley Parable: Ultra Deluxe introduced additional content while also expanding the game to consoles for the first time.
 Actual gameplay though changed little between the versions with both giving players control over Stanley as they explore their abandoned office with each action described in real time by the narrator.
 This presents one of the primary choices (or illusion of choice) by allowing the player to follow the narrators direction and guidance or opting to ignore it completely and create their own path.